thinktwice13/ibkr-report/README.md

 **INO-DOH** sheet matches the same tax report; shows taxed income by source country.
 Asset countries are determined by reading the provided `ISIN` numbers.
 If no `ISIN` found, an asset symbol will be used.
 [See Todos](#todo)

-**JOPPD** sheet combines two yearly joppd reports - realized profits (FIFO method) and dividends.
-It also considers fees and charges not related to any of the assets (i.e. broker subscription).
-JOPPD report deducts fees from any positive realized profits, but not from the dividend income for the year.
+**JOPPD** sheet combines two yearly `JOPPD` reports - realized profits (FIFO method) and dividends.
+It also considers fees and charges not related to any of the assets (i.e. broker subscription). `JOPPD` report deducts fees from any positive realized profits, but not from the dividend income for the year.

 **Summary** sheet shows a breakdown of asset dividends, tax withheld, fees and profits (FIFO method)